 Funding Opportunity Description: The Joint Hypersonic Transition Office (JHTO), in partnership with Texas A&M Engineering Experiment Station (TEES) and the UCAH, is soliciting competitive WPs/PPPs supporting hypersonic research and technology, per the defined Statement of Need (SON) in Section 2.1.
 JHTO reserves the right to fund none, some, or all of the submissions made in response to this RWP/RPP.
+Furthermore, JHTO may choose to fund a portion of a submission or a combination of submissions.
+Not all meritorious submissions will necessarily receive funding.
+TEES and JHTO will exercise their discretion in selecting submissions.
+TEES and the JHTO will provide no funding for direct reimbursement of WP/PPP development costs.

-1 This does not preclude teaming between faculty members from different Universities, as long as no University exceeds the submission limit on which it is the lead.
+1 This does not preclude teaming between faculty members from different Universities, as long as no University submits more than two (2) WPs, on which it is the lead.